By

 Example answer:

 "I used to struggle with delegation because I was concerned about the quality of the work.
-However, I've been working on this by building trust in my team and improving my communication skills to ensure everyone is clear on their responsibilities.
+However, I've been working on this by building trust in my team and improving my communication skills to ensure everyone understands their responsibilities.
 This has not only helped in distributing tasks more effectively but also in team growth."

 5. Why are you leaving your current job?